10 Awesome Things You Didn’t Know Were Made in Canada

-Everybody knows the telephone was invented in Canada, but how many people know that 90 per cent of the world's lentils come from Saskatchewan, or that we make more submarines than most countries combined?
+Everybody knows the telephone was invented in Canada, but how many people know that 95 percent of the world's lentils come from Saskatchewan, or that we make more French fries than most countries combined?
 Check out this list of Canada's most fascinating exports!

 Did you know most of the world’s French fries come from New Brunswick?

-New Brunswick-based McCain Foods makes one-third of all the frozen French fries produced in the world, and many come from a $65-million state-of-the art potato processing plant that’s in Florenceville-Bristol.
+New Brunswick-based McCain Foods makes one out of every four French fries produced in the world, and many come from a state-of-the art potato processing plant that’s in Florenceville-Bristol.
 The small town in western New Brunswick has taken on the moniker “The French Fry Capital of the World.”
 Not surprisingly, this is the location of the Potato World museum, and the heart of the mid-July National French Fry Day celebrations.

 Did you know Carleton Place makes the world’s best baseball bats?

-In 2012, more than 100 Major League Baseball players chose to swing Canadian maple wood bats—better known as the “Sam Bat.”
+In the 2012 Major League Baseball season, more than 100 players chose to swing Canadian maple wood bats—better known as the “Sam Bat.”
 Sam Holman, founder of the The Original Maple Bat Corporation, invented the bat by choosing maple wood, a harder wood than the traditionally used ash.
-So, if you see a professional player with a little bat logo on their baseball bat, that’s one of the 18,000 sluggers produced each year in Carleton Place, a half-hour from Ottawa.
+So, if you see a professional player with a little bat logo on their baseball bat, that’s one of the 18,000 sluggers made in Canada each year at the Sam Blat plant in Carleton Place, a half-hour from Ottawa.

-You’ll want to add these 10 great day trips from Ottawa to your itinerary.
+Here are 10 day trips from Ottawa worth adding to your itinerary.

 Did you know Saskatchewan produces most of the world’s lentils?

-No matter where you are, order some lentil soup and odds are you’re getting a little taste of home.
-Canada is the largest exporter of green lentils in the world—about 1.5 million metric tonnes annually, with 90 per cent of it coming from Saskatchewan.
+No matter where you roam, order some lentil soup and odds are you’re getting a little taste of home.
+Canada is the largest producer and exporter of green lentils in the world—about 1.5 million metric tonnes annually, with 95 percent of it coming from Saskatchewan.

 Did you know Scarborough makes most of the world’s Halls?

-If you pick up a pack of Halls, you’ll be getting another little taste of home, since they’re made in Scarborough, Ont.
-The plant at Bertrand produced more than 6 billion pieces of “medicine” for the U.S. one year—enough that if you lined them side-by-side, they would circle the Earth at the equator approximately 3.4 times.
+If you pick up a pack of Halls, you’ll be getting another little taste of home, since they’re made in the GTA.
+In fact, those little cough drops are Scarborough’s biggest export, with an estimated 7-billion lozenges consumed in North America annually; enough that if you lined them side-by-side, they would circle the Earth at the equator approximately 3.4 times.

 Did you know Winnipeg mints coins for over 60 countries?